pomgui/chartjs-plugin-regression/README.md

 ### Important
 - Only `bar`, `line`, and `scatter` chart types are supported.
-- The plugin works just fine since chart.js@2.5.0, however chart.js may have some problems handling certain color configuration (not related with the plugin).
-No problems have been found since chart.js@2.6.0.
+- The plugin works just fine with chart.js@2.5.0, however that version may have some problems handling certain color configuration (not related with the plugin).
+No problems have been found with chart.js@^2.6.0.
 - The plugin does not work with chart.js@3.x

 ## Demo